- Flywheel squats don’t equal eccentric overload, it depends on how you do them.

 #4 Monitor intensity to lower risk of fatigue

 An interesting study just came out from a Spanish group (Pareja-Blanco et al 2016*) with many other interesting publications in the area of fatigue and VBT.
 I recommend you to take a look at what they did in this latest study.
 They let two groups train with the same load with maximal speed and they cut off the set when dropped with 20% or 40% in their rep-speed.
-After the training period of 8 weeks, the 20% cut-off group had done 40% less repetitions in total.
+After the training period of 8 weeks, the 20% cut-off group had done 40% fewer repetitions in total.
 The results?
 The lower volume group with a higher ratio of “high speed” reps had better adaptation and also increase in performance outcomes as compared to the 40% / higher volume group.
-The only benefit in the higher volume group was a slightly higher hypertrophy.
+The only benefit in the higher volume group was slightly higher hypertrophy.

 So limiting your sets with a focus on the quality reps done with maximal intensity with a lower volume can be a way to have good adaption and less recovery.
 Furthermore, the same group has previously shown* that cut-off earlier in the set dramatically shortens recovery time, half the training volume showed recovery within 1/4 of the recovery time.
 So this low volume group with 20% limit could probably have compensated with higher training frequency (more volume equated) and my guess is that there would be even greater changes in adaptation and performance than compared to the higher volume group without adding extra fatigue.

 To help you do this on the kBox, we have developed a new function in the kMeter feedback system for the kBox.
 This allows you to choose other endpoints for your set than just the number of reps.
 Now you can also set a time limit (for AMRAP or metabolic training), a fixed effect threshold in watts or a relative drop-off percentage from your max.
-By allowing a drop off % of only 5-10%, you can easily squeeze the best reps out of your athletes and get an objective cut-off when they start losing power and eliminate that low-quality volume.
+By allowing a drop-off % of only 5-10%, you can easily squeeze the best reps out of your athletes and get an objective cut-off when they start losing power and eliminate that low-quality volume.
 Hope you will find this useful!

 Don’t worry about incorporating flywheel training, but make a plan.
 You can start gentle and get a feeling of it, your athletes won’t be devastated if you don’t want to.
 Even if you go hard but do it smart, they will recover and due to the repeated bout effect, they will be able to handle more load quickly.